colonyos/colonies/README.md

 - [Running the tests](#running-the-tests)

 # What is Colonies?
-To simplify, Colonies is an **Employment Agency** for Internet-connected computers.
-Humans (or machines) submit job specifications to a Colonies server.
-The Colonies server keeps track of one or several Colonies, which are communities of machines.
-Machines (co-called workers) connect to the Colonies server and search for suitable jobs in Colonies they are member of.
+Colonies is like an **Employment Agency** for Internet-connected computers.
+Humans (or machines) submit job specifications to a Colonies server, which manage one or several Colonies.
+A Colony is like a community of interconnected machines.
+Machines (so-called workers) connect to the Colonies server and search for suitable jobs in the Colony they are member of.
 Each worker must have a valid identity to prove its membership and the Colonies server makes sure only authorized and qualified workers can connect and be assigned relevant jobs.

-* A Colonies worker can **reside anywhere on the Internet**, e.g. inside a Kubernetes Pod, a smart phone, or embedded in a web page, enabling a compute continuum spannig devices, edge and cloud.
+* Colonies workers can **run anywhere on the Internet**, e.g. inside a Kubernetes Pod, a smart phone, or embedded in a web page, enabling a compute continuum spannig devices, edge and cloud.
+* Colonies is **fast**.
+It uses a standard PostgreSQL database for storing states and execution history.
+* Colonies support high-availability deployments.
+A built-in [Etcd](https://etcd.io/) server makes it possible run a cluster of Colonies servers.
+* Colonies **builds on security**, a built-in crypto-protocol ensure secure and **zero-trust process execution**.

+# What is it good at?
+* Distributed computing, e.g. handle AI workloads or building IoT plattforms.
 * Colonies makes it possible to **orchestrate processes inside containers**.
 This is far more efficient than lauching a new container for each new job.
-* Colonies is **fast**.
-Instead of using RAFT for distributed consensus, Colonies uses a standard PostgreSQL database for storing states and execution history.
-* A Colonies server is stateless and designed to take **full advantage of Kubernetes**, e.g. fault tolerance and scalability.
-* Colonies **complements Kubernetes** and brings robust and fault tolerant **batch processing** to Kubernetes, typically needed by many AI workloads.
 * Colonies is **lightweight and works without Kubernetes**.
 It runs in browsers, smart phones or IoT devices.
 This also makes it much easier to test and develop complex workflows before they are deployed on Kubernetes.
-* Colonies **builds on security**, a  built-in crypto-protocol ensure secure and **zero-trust process execution**.
+* Colonies **complements Kubernetes** and brings robust and fault tolerant **batch processing** to Kubernetes, typically needed by many AI workloads.
-* Colonies is currently being used by **[RockSigma AB](https://www.rocksigma.com)** to build a novel compute engine for automatic seismic processing in underground mines.
+* Colonies is currently being used by **[RockSigma AB](https://www.rocksigma.com)** to build a compute engine for automatic seismic processing in underground mines.

 ## Design
 ![Colonies Architecture](docs/images/ColoniesArchFull.png?raw=true "Colonies Architecture")